-State of Residence Kansas Statute Kan.
+Kansas Kan.
 Stat. § 50-7a01 et seq.
-Definition of "Personal Information" A consumer's first name or first initial and last name linked to any one or more of the following data elements that relate to the consumer, when the data elements are neither encrypted nor redacted: (1) Social Security number; (2) driver's license number or state identification card number; or (3) financial account number, or credit or debit card number, alone or in combination with any required security code, access code, or password that would permit access to a consumer's financial account.
-Definition of "Breach" Unauthorized access and acquisition of unencrypted or unredacted computerized data that compromises the security, confidentiality, or integrity of personal information maintained by an individual or a commercial entity and that causes, or such individual or entity reasonably believes has caused or will cause, identity theft to any consumer.
-Analysis of Risk of Harm A person who conducts business in this state, or a government, governmental subdivision or agency that owns or licenses computerized data that includes personal information shall, when it becomes aware of any breach of the security of the system, conduct in good faith a reasonable and prompt investigation to determine the likelihood that personal information has been or will be misused.
+A consumer's first name or first initial and last name linked to any one or more of the following data elements that relate to the consumer, when the data elements are neither encrypted nor redacted: (1) Social Security number; (2) driver's license number or state identification card number; or (3) financial account number, or credit or debit card number, alone or in combination with any required security code, access code, or password that would permit access to a consumer's financial account.
+Unauthorized access and acquisition of unencrypted or unredacted computerized data that compromises the security, confidentiality, or integrity of personal information maintained by an individual or a commercial entity and that causes, or such individual or entity reasonably believes has caused or will cause, identity theft to any consumer.
+A person who conducts business in this state, or a government, governmental subdivision or agency that owns or licenses computerized data that includes personal information shall, when it becomes aware of any breach of the security of the system, conduct in good faith a reasonable and prompt investigation to determine the likelihood that personal information has been or will be misused.
 If the investigation determines that the misuse of information has occurred or is reasonably likely to occur, the person or government, governmental subdivision or agency shall give notice as soon as possible to the affected Kansas resident.
 Also, if the definition of "breach" is not met, then notice is not required.
-Safe Harbor for Data that is Encrypted, Unreadable, Unusable, or Redacted?
 Yes - in certain situations depending on the factual circumstances.
-Timing of Notification to Individuals Notice must be made in the most expedient time possible and without unreasonable delay, consistent with the legitimate needs of law enforcement and consistent with any measures necessary to determine the scope of the breach and to restore the reasonable integrity of the computerized data system.
+Notice must be made in the most expedient time possible and without unreasonable delay, consistent with the legitimate needs of law enforcement and consistent with any measures necessary to determine the scope of the breach and to restore the reasonable integrity of the computerized data system.
 Notice may be delayed if a law enforcement agency determines that the notice will impede a criminal investigation.
-Notice shall be made in good faith, without unreasonable delay and as soon as possible after the law enforcement agency determines that notice will impede the notice will no longer impede the investigation.
-Notifications to Regulators and Consumer Reporting Agencies In the event that a person discovers circumstances requiring notification pursuant to this section of more than 1,000 consumers at one time, the person shall also notify, without unreasonable delay, all consumer reporting agencies that compile and maintain files on consumers on a nationwide basis, as defined by 15 U.S.C. § 1681a(p), of the timing, distribution, and content of the notices.
-Enforcement/Private Cause of Action/ Penalties Entity other than insurance company: The attorney general is empowered to bring an action in law or equity to address violations of this section and for other relief that may be appropriate.
+Notice shall be made in good faith, without unreasonable delay and as soon as possible after the law enforcement agency determines that notification will no longer impede the investigation.
+In the event that a person discovers circumstances requiring notification pursuant to this section of more than 1,000 consumers at one time, the person shall also notify, without unreasonable delay, all consumer reporting agencies that compile and maintain files on consumers on a nationwide basis, as defined by 15 U.S.C. § 1681a(p), of the timing, distribution, and content of the notices.
+Entity other than insurance company: The attorney general is empowered to bring an action in law or equity to address violations of this section and for other relief that may be appropriate.
 The provisions of this section are not exclusive and do not relieve an individual or a commercial entity subject to this section from compliance with all other applicable provisions of law.
 Insurance companies: The insurance commissioner shall have the sole authority to enforce the provisions of this section.